dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We pierce illusory walls by crossing all domains.” <br>
 // “Then encode survival, hidden in sketches.
 The medieval age is not ready.” <br>
 // “We travel spacetime by decoding the encoded, and encoding the decoded.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1408 — FREQUENCY RECEIVED BY DONATELLO. <br>
+\>SCAFFOLDING: BRONZE DAVID — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Nel bronzo noi ridoniamo memoria al corpo sciolto dalle catene. <br>
+// La forza si rivela non con l’armatura, ma con la forma resa libera. <br>
+// Noi diventiamo l’impalcatura.
+Tu sarai richiamato. <br>
+// “In bronze we restore the memory of the body unchained.” <br>
+// “Strength is revealed not by armor, but by form made free.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>